shakebugs/shake-docs/docs/android/screens/new-ticket-screen.md

 ## Show

-This screen is shown upon manual user invocation of Shake.
-To show this screen programmatically, call `Shake.show` with no arguments, as it is the default option.
-Read more about manual invocations on the [Invocations](android/customer-feedback/invoke.md/#invoke-through-code) page.
+This screen is shown when your users invoke Shake manually.
+To show this screen programmatically, call `Shake.show` with no arguments (it's the default option).
+Visit [Invocations](android/customer-feedback/invoke.md) to read about various ways to invoke Shake.